Welcome to Hong Kong, one of the greatest cities in the world and certainly one of my favorite cities in Asia.

 See the nightlife in Lan Kwai Fong (LKF)

 Lan Kwai Fong is Hong Kong’s bar district.
 Most nights of the week, people will be crowding the streets and going in and out of bars, restaurants and clubs in this part of the city!
-Find it here.
+Find it here on Google Maps.

 If you’re low on travel funds, you can famously just get beers from a 7-Eleven or convenience store and hang out in the streets with everyone else.
 To get there, take the Blue Line to the MTR Central station, and choose exit D2.